niXman/flatjson/README.md

 # Intro
 There are two types:
-1) fjson - which is the template and which uses the stack
+1) fjson - which is template and which uses the stack
-2) fdyjson - which is not the template and which uses the heap(just one allocation!)
+2) fdyjson - which is not template and which uses the heap(just one allocation!)

 # Examples
 ```cpp